Skip to content

 I have seen this in three different worlds.
 Startup, public sector, large corporation.
 The scale varies.
 The mechanism is identical.

+In the startup it was most transparent.
+Ten people, everyone saw everything, and you could not maneuver without being noticed, which kept the game honest most of the time.
 In the large corporation it was most pronounced.
-Thousands of employees.
-Enough layers for internal politics to become a full-time occupation.
+Thousands of employees and enough layers for internal politics to become a full-time occupation.
+Someone could spend two years building relationships across three departments without producing a single deliverable, and end up promoted on the strength of “stakeholder alignment”.
 In the public sector there was its own variant: whoever stayed the longest gained the most influence, regardless of competence.
 Seniority as career strategy.

 This is not about individual people.
 It is about what the organization rewards.
 If the system rewards those who are visible more than those who know, the system produces managers who are visible and experts who quit.

+There is an irony in it.
+Organizations talk about being “knowledge-driven” and how “the right competence in the right place” matters.
 At the same time, promotion decisions reveal what is actually valued.
 And it is rarely the deepest subject expertise.
 It is the ability to communicate expertise upward, whether you own it or borrowed it from someone else.

 I do not think this can be solved with a new HR process.
 It runs deeper.
 As long as management appointments reward visibility over substance, the pattern will persist.
 But you can become aware of it.
 And you can ask an uncomfortable question.